fasterius/simple-zoom.nvim/README.md

 ## ✨ Features

  - Zoom into a split similar to `<prefix>z` in Tmux
- - Toggle the zoom with a single function or mapping
+ - Toggle the zoom with a single command or mapping
  - Retain the view when toggling zoom
+ - Can be integrated into the statusline

 ## 📚 Requirements